 Even though Hitler lost the popular vote, he established that he had a hardcore base of support (roughly a third of German society).
 In a bid to harness this rabid fan base, he was appointed undemocratically to the position of Chancellor, a historically powerless position that was the go-between for the President and the Reichstag (parliament).
 German leaders and citizens alike told themselves that his more extreme rhetoric was just a show.
 In the meantime, Hitler used his political foresight and loyal base of support to slowly add more powers to the Chancellor’s office.

 On February 27th, 1933, the Reichstag building was set on fire by an arsonist.
-No one knows who was really behind the fire, but Hitler seized on the opportunity to blame Communist protesters and the Jews.
+No one knows who was really behind the fire, but Hitler seized on the opportunity to blame Communist protesters and Jewish people.
 The next day, Hitler pressured Von Hindenburg to pass the “Decree of the Reich President for the Protection of People and State,” which granted the government emergency dictatorial powers over its citizens.

 Upon the death of Baron Von Hindenberg in 1933, Hitler had consolidated his power politically and socially.
 He held a sham election to make himself the sole ruler of Germany and immediately began to eliminate the free press and chip away at human rights.
 (Source: Ted Ed, “How did Hitler rise to power?”)